corsairmarks/ringworld_graphical_enhancements/mod/README.md

 * 1.0.0 Initial version
 * 1.1.0 Move visual enhancements
-    * Habitable ringworld sections now display Gaia planet textures (matches their use of the Gaia textures in the planetview; Gaia planets use tropical_03 for their normals and specular)
+    * Habitable ringworld sections now display Gaia planet textures (matches their use of the Gaia textures in the planetview; Gaia planets use `tropical_03` for their normals and specular)
     * Use a customized specular map for ringworld planetary terrain - masking the red channel prevents the shader from "greying out" the landmasses, so now ringworlds will look nice whether they are new or you loaded up an old save
 * 2.0.0 Update for compatibility with Stellaris 3.2 "Herbert"
     * Merge underlying game changes
-    * Support new shipset
+    * Support new shipset (Aquatic)
 * 2.1.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
 * 2.2.0 Mark as compatible with Stellaris 3.4 "Cepheus" - no script changes
+* 3.0.0 Mark as compatible with Stellaris version 3.6 "Orion"
+    * Update the "Repair the Shattered Ring" decision with underlying changes (it's still not perfect, so this mod's override persists)
+    * Support new shipset (Toxoid)

 ## Source Code